guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-1.md

   <em>It was a long day</em>
 </div>

-We wandered through the lanes of a local market enroute the hostel.
+We wandered through the lanes of a local market en route the hostel.
 It felt very much like India (minus the honking).
 The Zocalo was certainly an interesting place.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49332525222_a358dc0e65_c.jpg" data-toggle="lightbox">